sauravkumar1107/LMS/README.md

 ### Configure Database
 The application uses PostgreSQL running in Docker.
 The database configuration is handled through the docker-compose.yml file.

+### Test data
+Test data for all the tables are present in "resources/data.sql".
+When service boots up, all the tables are dropped and created again with the defined data present in data.sql

 ### Build the Application
 ```bash
 mvn clean install